abbreviatedman/spellbound/data/quotes.md

 119
 00:07:08,560 --> 00:07:10,449
 We're stuck, and they're
-trying to kill us, so...
+trying to kill us, so…

 120
 00:07:10,520 --> 00:07:12,284